 5. Make sure the kids see you make up

-If they’re going to see the bad, be sure they also see the good.
+If they’re going to see the bad, make sure they also see the good.

 “If your kids witnessed a fight, make sure they witness the makeup as well,” says Dr. Stephen Snyder, a sex and relationship therapist and author of “Love Worth Making — How to Have Ridiculously Great Sex in a Long-Lasting Relationship.”